-Most of our personal information stored electronically that enabling cybercrime to prosper.
+Most of our personal information is stored electronically that enabling cybercrime to prosper.
 Identity thefts are becoming common, and children are no exception.
 The number of cyber-thefts among children is limited, but with the advent of more personalized and make-believe games, the ratio of child identity theft is on the rise.

 Do You Know